clint betts

 Those embers fueled weeks of unrest, the most contentious in Spanish Fork’s history.
 It was as if Lucifer himself had been invited to preach blasphemy to our youth, urging defiance where devotion reigned.
 A rally was organized to raise more than $80,000 to buy out the heathen band’s contract, a desperate bid to preserve our hallowed streets and shield the innocent.

-Fear and loathing reached their peak the Sunday before the concert when a warning echoed from my church’s pulpit.
-Blinds were to be shuttered, ear muffs donned, doors barred against the unholy clamor.
-A shadow had fallen over our once clear streets, heavy with the ominous sound of forbidden chords that would soon emanate from a Fender Telecaster.
+Fear and loathing reached their peak on the Sunday before the concert when a warning echoed from my church’s pulpit.
+Blinds were to be shuttered, earmuffs donned, doors barred against the unholy clamor.
+A shadow had fallen over our once clear streets, heavy with the ominous sound of forbidden chords that would soon explode out of a Fender Telecaster.

-As an 11-year-old, I'd long since learned to heed such edicts from the elders.
-From that same pulpit, I'd absorbed warnings about the new Titanic film (slyly rated PG-13 despite an exposed female nipple), The Simpsons as Satan's cartoon, and the ban on BB-gun skirmishes at scout camp.
+Even as an 11-year-old, I’d long since learned to heed such edicts from the elders.
+From that same pulpit, I was taught Satan created The Simpsons and MTV was nothing but porn.

 When the night of the concert arrived, over 8,000 hooligans descended on our peaceful town, instantly doubling our population.
 The fairgrounds weren’t too far from my house.
 I didn’t witness the madness, but old-timers swore the moon bled red the moment the band hit the stage.